evmts/tevm-monorepo/extensions/ethers/README.md

 ## High level overview

 Previously the best way to get typesafe [contracts](https://docs.ethers.org/v6/api/contract/) with ethers was [typechain](https://github.com/dethcrypto/TypeChain) typechain improved the dev experience of using contracts via creating typesafe contracts via codegen.
-EVMts builds on this idea by providing the same benifit purely at runtime without any build or codegen steps.
+Tevm builds on this idea by providing the same benifit purely at runtime without any build or codegen steps.

-- `@evmts/ethers` exports a single function `createEthersContract`
+- `@tevm/ethers` exports a single function `createEthersContract`
-- `@evmts/ethers` only supports ethers v6 at this time
+- `@tevm/ethers` only supports ethers v6 at this time

 ## Installation

-To use `@evmts/ethers` simply set up evmts as normal and add the special `@evmts/ethers` package
+To use `@tevm/ethers` simply set up tevm as normal and add the special `@tevm/ethers` package

 ```
-npm install @evmts/ethers ethers@6
+npm install @tevm/ethers ethers@6
 ```

 ## API Reference